Mignon (novel)

-Cain's virtues as a master of the first-person narrative form is adulterated in Mignon, when his protagonist's confessional recounting of events takes on the “forced rhetoric” of some of Cain's disappointing third-person novels.
+Cain's virtues as a master of the first-person narrative form are adulterated in Mignon, when his protagonist's confessional recounting of events takes on the “forced rhetoric” of some of Cain's disappointing third-person novels.

 Regarding his novel Mignon, the product of over ten years of research and revision, Cain lamented “it was the most ill-starred venture I ever embarked on.”

-Plot Summary
+Plot summary

-Mignon is set during the Confederacie's Red River campaign of 1864 during the American Civil War.
+Mignon is set during the Confederacy's Red River campaign of 1864 during the American Civil War.
 A war veteran and engineer, William “Bill” Cresap is discharged from the Union army with a leg wound.
 He travels to Texas to plan construction for a canal linking the Red River to the Gulf Coast.
 At first sight he falls madly in love with the beautiful widow Mignon Fournet, daughter of a New Orleans cotton speculator, Adolph Landry.
 Cresap becomes embroiled in the war-time black market operations that abound, descending into a labyrinth of shifting alliances, betrayals, murders and double-crosses with Landry and his unscrupulous and dangerous partner Frank Burke.
 When Landry, a man of mixed national loyalties, is jailed as a traitor, Cresap attempts to free him on Mignon's behalf.
 Burke tempts all the parties with a risky scheme to seize a rich trove of “hoo-dooed” cotton.

 The story culminate in the death of all the main characters, except Cresap, who survives to tell the tale and to bitterly regret the loss of “my love, my life, my beautiful little Mignon.”

-Publication Background
+Publication background

 Mignon was the only literary product to emerge from his decade-long effort to write a trilogy using the American Civil War as a backdrop.
 Critic Paul Skenazy reports that “Mignon sapped his energy, deflected him from other projects, and produced a situation of enormous frustration and artistic stagnation…”

 In early 1953, Cain began research for a Civil War trilogy, traveling to historic sites in Texas and Mexico related to the Red River campaign of 1863.
 For three years, Cain struggled with developing the novel, using the most commercially successful of his novels, Past All Dishonor (1946), as a template.
 Though suffering from ill health due to high cholesterol, he completed a manuscript for Mignon in early 1957.

 His publisher, Knopf, was dissatisfied with the work, complained that Mignon was “altogether too complicated, and yet perhaps not involved enough.”
 Rather than let his New York agents Harold Ober Associates sell the story as a magazine serial, Cain proceeded to rewrite the work.

 By 1960, Magnon had become Cain's "albatross", but when he resubmitted the revised work, Knopf again turned it down.
 Cain was loath to give up the novel after his years of exhaustive historical research on the project.
 His agent Ivan von Auw succeeded in interesting Dial publishers in Mignon, who provided Cain a $1000 advance.

 In the spring of 1962, Dell released Mignon in a hardback edition.